ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 Engaging Activities That Offer Real-world Skill Practice

-During the program, students engage in daily living activities that involve both abstract and tangible concepts.
+During the program, participants engage in daily living activities that involve both abstract and tangible concepts.
 A key part of our curriculum is community-based learning experiences.
-Our students have the opportunity to go out into our community and practice the skills they’re developing.
+Our participants have the opportunity to go out into our community and practice the skills they’re developing.

 TSC Students in the Stock N Shop